Enoch72/GeocodingLite/README.md

 # Customizations
  At this early stage, the service is customizable only by changing the source code.

-# Attribution
+# License - Attribution

-If you use this piece of software, or a modified version of this, please be fair to find the appropriate way to attribute the work, like leaving the attribution message in the text search in the demo like: "... search powered by GeocodingLite" so the final user can read this.
+If you use this piece of software, or a modified version of this, please be fair to find the appropriate way to attribute the work.
+Like in the HTML demo : "... geocoding search powered by GeocodingLite" so the *user is aware* about the source of this work and eventually provide the link of this repo.